Ewha-AI/MOCDT/README.md

 The script supports three modes:
 - `mode 0`: AE training on the training dataset
 - `mode 1`: Latent representation extraction on the test dataset
-- `mode 2`: Latent representation extraction on the sample dataset
+- `mode 2`: Latent representation extraction on the inference dataset

 ```
 ./run_AE.sh